dzenis-h/Reactive-Tube/README.md

-I apologize for the missing license and the broken link.
-I have fixed them in this version:
+I have replaced the app's screenshot with the one you provided.
+Here is the updated version:

 # Reactive-Tube v 2.0 🎦